 Things to do at Darlingsford Lake Melton

 Darlingsford Lake is situated within a residential estate towards the entrance of Melton opposite the Botanic Gardens.
 There are basic facilities here including gravel parking and BBQs.
 The lake is home to a good volume of birdlife and ducks.
-Local attractions include Darlingsford Barn, Tabcorp Park harness racing centre, Woodgrove shopping centre, Melton Valley Golf club, Melton botanic gardens, Melton Wave Centre, Hannah Watts Park, The cinemas, The Willows, and Woodlea playground.
+Local attractions include Darlingsford Barn, Tabcorp Park harness racing centre, Woodgrove Shopping Centre, Melton Valley Golf Club, Melton Botanic Gardens, Melton Wave Centre, Hannah Watts Park, The cinemas, The Willows, and Woodlea playground.
 You can also go for a short drive to the neighbouring townships of Eynesbury and Bacchus Marsh.

 Fishing Darlingsford Lake Melton

 The lake is stocked annually with rainbow trout.
 Usually around 500 rainbow trout salmonids annually.
 In total about 13,000 over the past 10 years.
 It’s a very shallow system opposite the Western Highway.
 Even though Darligsford Lake has been stocked with trout over many years by far the lake is ruled by Carp.
 Here they are in big volumes and also huge sizes.
-I have fished here with my kids and caught several carp up to 75cms.
+I have fished here with my kids and caught several carp up to 75 cm.
 We have generally caught these big mud marlins using a basic 2-4 or 3-5 kilo spin rod paired with a 2500 or 3000 size spin reel spooled with 10 lb braid.
 Finished with a float rig or running sinker rig to a swivel and 50cm of fluorocarbon leader.
 Finished with a size 6 or 8 hook and some worms, corn or bread.

-Melton has several freshwater fishing options including Melton Reservoir, West lakes and Darlingsford lake.
+Melton has several freshwater fishing options including Melton Reservoir, West Lakes and Darlingsford Lake.
 These are choc-full of carp but also hold a good population of redfin and are stocked regularly with trout Victorian trout stocking guide.
 If you are fishing with bait then scrub worms, powerbait, yabbies, and mudeye are great options either suspended from a float or running sinker rig.
 Flicking lures can be challenging as the shallow areas are full of weed and grass so you need to cast beyond those areas to have any success.
 Soft plastics and spinners are also fantastic options.
 We encourage you to read our detailed guide on the best lures & plastics when targeting Redfin.
 Shallow diving hard body lures such as bullet lures, Daiwa double-clutch, Rapala Countdown series and Savage gear minnows are also excellent choices.

-Below you can see the fish which have been stocked here in 2022.
+Below you can see the fish that have been stocked here in 2022.
 However, Darlingsford Lake has received a total of 7,630 fish in recent years.
 Including being part of the stonker trout stocking in 2021.

 Darlingsford Lake Stocking